Aarhus University Seal

 Bibliometric analyses are quantitative studies of publications and publishing patterns.

-Bibliometric analyses range, for example, from simple counts of an institution’s or an author’s publications, to different types of citation analysis.
+Bibliometric analyses range from simple counts of an institution’s or an author’s publications to various types of citation analyses.

 Applications

-Bibliometric analyses and metrics can, for example, be used in connection with fundraising, development of publishing strategies or reports in connection with the completion of projects.
+Bibliometric analyses and metrics can, for example, be used in connection with fundraising, development of publishing strategies or reporting in connection with the completion of projects.

 Bibliometric analyses can also be used to map and visualise the structure of new as well as old research areas, show the current focus within a given research topic, or show which researchers or institutions often collaborate within the various fields of research.